What You Need to Know About Sensitive Teeth

 · Tooth abrasion happens when you brush too hard or you use abrasive toothpaste

 · Tooth decay around the edges of fillings promote acid producing bacteria

 These are some of the most common causes of sensitive teeth.
 If you want to prevent tooth sensitivity, good oral hygiene habits are important.
 Remember to use a soft bristled toothbrush and avoid excessive eating or drinking of acidic foods and drinks.
-We look forward to meeting you at Windermere Orthodontics, with locations in Suwanee, Cumming and Brookhaven.
+We look forward to meeting you at Windermere Orthodontics, with locations in Suwanee, Cumming and Suwanee.

 – Dr. Michael Gorlovsky